 Pre-Medical and Health Professions Advisory Program

-Bryant offers courses in other areas of health, medicine, and science.
+Bryant offers courses in many areas of health, medicine, and science.
 Classes such as anatomy and physiology, microbiology, genetics, biotechnology, histology, immunology, pharmaceutical science, and global health challenges cover topics of concern to health professionals.
 With an emphasis on laboratory research and a flexible curriculum, Bryant's Pre-Medical and Health Professions Advisory Program is a strong choice for those who wish to embark on a career in a medical field.
+A new program to train physician assistants adds an opportunity for post-graduate study.

 Future careers, post-grad opportunities